ConnorDong/EFinance/README.md

 # EFinance
-An application to track the latest buiness news.
+An application to track the latest business news.
 Includes authentication for users to sign in.

 #### Setup
-1. clone the github repository
+1. clone the GitHub repository

-2. run EFinance.xcworkspace using xcode
+2. run EFinance.xcworkspace using Xcode

 3. all dependencies are already installed